TheMannu/AWS-Learning-Days/Day-05/project.md

 5. Create an application server to test the VPC

 ### Architecture Overview
-At the end of this lab, your architecture will look like the following example:
+At the end of this project, our architecture will look like the following diagram:

 ![Architecture Example](https://user-images.githubusercontent.com/89054489/232357827-5b682018-5764-4deb-8fd1-b9e0c55e3c97.png)

-### Duration
-This lab requires approximately 45 minutes to complete.

 ---

 ### Task 1: Creating a VPC

+   A VPC is a virtual network that is dedicated to our Amazon Web Services (AWS) account.
+It is logically isolated from other virtual networksin the AWS cloud.
+We can launch AWS resources, such as Amazon Elastic Compute Cloud (Amazon EC2) instance, into the VPC.
+We can configure the VPC by modifying its ip address range and can create subnets. we can also configure route table, network gateway, and security settings.

 1. **Navigate to VPC**: In the AWS Management Console, choose **VPC** from the Services menu.
-2. **Create VPC**:
+2. **Create VPC**: A default VPC is provided so that we can launch resources as soon as we start using AWS.
+There is also a shared VPC that we will use later in this project.
+However we can create our own VPC.

+   The VPC will have a CLassless Inter-Domain Routing (CIDR) range 10.0.0.0/16, which include all IP address that starts with 10.0.x.x.
+It contains more than 65,000 addresses.
+Later we will devide these addresses into separate subnets.

    - In the left navigation pane, choose **Your VPCs**.
    - Choose **Create VPC**.
    - For **Resources to create**, choose **VPC only**.